marcj/kryn.cms-standalone-very-old/README.md

 Kryn.cms
 ========

-A AJAX PHP enterprise open-source Content-Management-System and Content-Management-Framework with full RESTful API.
+A enterprise open-source Content-Management-System and Content-Management-Framework with a full RESTful API written in PHP and mootools.

 We're in development.
 This means, there are still a _lot_ of issues in this product (not even an Alpha).